 Evacuating and Temporary Sheltering Provisions

-Certified, licensed intermediate care facilities for persons with intellectual disabilities (ICF’s/IID) required to participate in an evacuation, as directed by the appropriate parish or state official, or which act as a host shelter site may be entitled to reimbursement of its documented and allowable evacuation and temporary sheltering costs.
+Certified, licensed ICF/IID’s required to participate in an evacuation, as directed by the appropriate parish or state official, or which act as a host shelter site may be entitled to reimbursement of its documented and allowable evacuation and temporary sheltering costs.

 The expense incurred must be in excess of any existing or anticipated reimbursement from any other sources, including the Federal Emergency Management Agency (FEMA) or its successor.

-ICFs/IID must first apply for evacuation or sheltering reimbursement from all other sources and request that the Department apply for FEMA assistance on their behalf.
+ICF/IID must first apply for evacuation or sheltering reimbursement from all other sources and request that the Department apply for FEMA assistance on their behalf.
 This request must be submitted in writing along with expense and reimbursement documentation directly related to the evacuation or temporary sheltering of Medicaid residents to the Department.

 Eligible Expenses